Cycles thru suppliers.

 Michael Cohen

-playground design - Ithaca, NY USA
+playground design - Ithaca, New York USA

-Zinc plating is fine for some applications, Michael, mostly indoors -- but it's corrosion resistance isn't enough for rough outdoor service.
-The ACQ manufacturers have highly specific recommendations about fasteners but, yes, copper in the wood will accelerate corrosion due to the galvanic couple.
+A. Zinc plating is fine for some applications, Michael, mostly indoors -- but it's corrosion resistance isn't enough for rough outdoor service.
+The ACQ manufacturers have highly specific recommendations about fasteners (electroplated fasteners are not acceptable but they may claim that hot-dip galvanized fasteners are).

-finishing.com
+Ted Mooney, finishing.com

-I HAVE RECEIVED SOME 3 METER CHANNEL CROSS ARM WHICH IS ELECTRO GALVANISED.
+Q. I HAVE RECEIVED SOME 3 METER CHANNEL CROSS ARM WHICH IS ELECTRO GALVANISED.
 DUE TO HEAVY RAIN IT IS GETTING CORRODED.
 WHAT MEASURE I HAVE TO TAKE FOR STOPPING CORROSION AND ANY ZINC SPRAY WILL HELP TO STOP THE CORROSION.
-IS ELECTRO GALVANISED OR HOT DIP GALVANISED GETS CORRODED FAST.
+IS ELECTRO GALVANISED OR HOT DIP GALVANISED GETS CORRODED FASTER.
 AWAITING YOUR EARLY REPLY WITH SOLUTION TO RECTIFY THE DEFECT.

 N.JAYAKUMAR